oneapi-src/oneDNN/doc/primitives/convolution.md

 | int8 convolution          | eltwise, sum, sum -> eltwise, eltwise -> sum

 The attributes and post-ops take effect in the following sequence:
+- Source zero point attribute,
 - Output scale attribute,
-- Post-ops, in order they were attached.
+- Post-ops, in order they were attached,
+- Destination zero point attribute.

 The operations during attributes and post-ops applying are done in single precision floating point data type.
 The conversion to the actual destination